Security Deposits in Davao: How Much, Your Rights, Getting It Back

 Step 1: Written demand letter

-Send a formal letter via registered mail (keep the registry receipt).
-State the deposit amount, the date you vacated, and a deadline for return, typically 15 days.
-Mention that you’re prepared to file at the barangay and small claims court if the deadline passes.
-Many landlords respond to a demand letter alone, the formality signals you’re serious.
+Send a formal letter via registered mail.
+Keep the registry receipt.
+State three things: the deposit amount, the date you vacated, and a deadline for return (15 days is standard).
+Note that you’re prepared to file at the barangay and small claims court if the deadline passes.
+Many landlords settle at this step.
+The combined weight of registered mail, a specific claim amount, and a named court venue signals to the landlord that you’re actually prepared to escalate this if ignored.

 Step 2: Barangay mediation (Katarungang Pambarangay)